 3. Become Cyber Essentials certified

 Having a reputable certification under your belt, such as Cyber Essentials, is a great way to highlight your credibility and build trust with customers, partners, suppliers and staff.
 It can also help you win new business, as you’ll be eligible to tender on government contracts.
-The scheme is backed by the UK Government, and is a great first step for securing your SMB business.
+The scheme is backed by the UK Government, and is a great first step for securing your SME business.

 4. Invest in endpoint

 With increased remote working and staff using their own devices, the chance that a device’s security isn’t up to scratch is high.
 Which means having up-to-date endpoint security is a must.
-It’s a basic but highly beneficially step in securing your business as it will protect you against a variety of cyberattacks.
+It’s a basic but highly beneficially step in securing your business as it will protect you against a variety of cyber attacks.

 5. Manage your GDPR compliance

 Enforcing basic cyber controls within your business is also a great way to help your GDPR compliance.
 The GDPR is a legal basis for processing data, so it can’t be ignored.
 The remediation efforts following a breach don’t just include that of business disruption, but financial losses, fines, reputational damage, and even the loss of customers.

 Hopefully this guide has helped you see that with cyber security, there are real risks out there.
 But getting the right security measures in place can help your SME business to no end.
 You’ll be in a better position to keep your business running smoothly and focus on growth.
 Plus the reputational benefits of ensuring a good security foundation will show in increased business and trust.
 Which is why it’s key that you care about your SME cyber security.

 Get in touch today to start your free trial of Defense.com™ and discover how we can help you take the stress out of your cyber security.